syncfusion-content/angularjs-docs/angularjs/TreeGrid/Selection.md

 {% endhighlight %}

-The output of the TreeGrid with row selection is as follows.
+The output of the tree grid with row selection is as follows:

 ![](Selection_images/Selection_img1.png)

 ### Selecting a row at initial load

-You can select a row at initial load by setting the index of the row to the `e-selectedrowindex` property.
+You can select a row at initial load by setting the index of row to the `e-selectedrowindex` property.
+This is demonstrated as follows.

-Find the following code for selecting a row at initial load.

 {% highlight js %}